RidwanJk/Score-Recap-Elarning/readme.md

 Contributions are welcome!
 If you have any suggestions or improvements, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
+2. Create a new branch for your feature or school name (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature-name`).
 5. Submit a pull request.